 The communities provide us with simple housing.
 There are separate areas for boys and girls, with bunk beds.
 While accommodations are not large, the housing is clean and comfortable.
 There is no electricity, but we have running water for simple showers.
 Bathrooms are outdoor latrines.
 Our groups are cared for by two wonderful, longtime friends of Putney Student Travel, Mama Killerai and Mama Latifa.
 “The Mamas,” as they call themselves, along with some of their friends, nurture our groups for the month, shopping for us and cooking our dinners.
 You rotate periodically through cooking and cleaning crews responsible for preparing breakfast and lunch for the group and assisting the Mamas with dinner.

-Spend the final week of the summer community service program on a safari organized by close friends of Putney, who introduce you to Tanzania’s fascinating tribal culture, wildlife, and history.
-The safari lasts six days and includes a stay in traditional hunting lands as guests of the Maasai tribe, complete with a reception by a village elder and a traditional feast held in our group’s honor.
+Spend the final days of the program on a safari organized by close friends of Putney, who introduce you to Tanzania’s fascinating tribal culture, wildlife, and history.
+The safari on the four week program lasts six days and the safari of the three week program lasts 4 days.
+Both include a stay in traditional hunting lands as guests of the Maasai tribe, complete with a reception by a village elder and a traditional feast held in our group’s honor.
 Guides introduce you to Tanzania’s abundant wildlife in Tarangire National Park, where you can view animals up close.
 The safari continues to Ngorongoro Crater, where guides take you on an expedition into the ten-mile-wide crater.
 Driving through grassland, swamps, and along lakes and rivers, you safely encounter lions, zebras, cheetahs, rhinos, elephants, monkeys, flamingos, wildebeest, jackals, and hyenas.

 The program culminates with the presentation of independent projects around the campfire while on safari, and a joyous farewell celebration back in the village, where you join with your new friends to recognize the work accomplished, and to bid farewell.